jamesbaldwin05/data-science-teaching-cosine/modules/beginner/05_numpy.md

 print("Variance: ", np.var(arr))
 ```

-We can also also find further statistical data, not available as methods:
+We can also find further statistical data, not available as methods:

 - `np.median(arr)` returns the median value in the array.